 Structures of significant interest in Old Town Historic District include Sturdivant Hall, Weaver Castle and the Mabry-Jones House.

 Set on the banks of Alabama River, Historic Riverfront Park is the perfect place to relax, take a walk, or stop for a picnic.

 The 12-acre park, complete with timber bridge, overlooks Edmund Pettus Bridge and is close to several city museums.

-With incredible vistas, shady trees and great views of the cityscape, bring your camera, take a walk and capture some photographic memories of Selma.
+I really enjoyed the incredible vistas, shady trees and great views of the cityscape.
+So bring your camera, take a walk and capture some photographic memories of Selma.

 15. Alabama Scenic River Trail

-Visitors who fancy a day splashing about on the water can join the Alabama Scenic River Trail near Selma.
+To visitors who fancy a day splashing about on the water, I highly recommend to join the Alabama Scenic River Trail near Selma.

 If you seek fun, adrenaline packed water sports, or simply want to see historic towns and cities from a different perspective, this could be for you.